IllusiveBagel/Rustact/website/content/docs/guide.md

 cargo run
 ```

 The template lives under `templates/rustact-app/` and includes a sample component, stylesheet, and README.
-Adjust the [template guide](/docs/template/) as you evolve the scaffold.
+Follow the combined [quickstart tutorial](/docs/tutorial/) whenever you evolve the scaffold.

 ## 9. Testing & troubleshooting